Pharmacy SIG Codes Quiz

 17 / 20

-What is the sig code for apply topically to affected area three times a day?
+What is the sig code for apply topically to affected area three times daily for 7 days?

 18 / 20